deors/deors-demos-java-javastandards/readme.md

-deors.demos.java.javastandards
+deors-demos-java-javastandards
 ==============================

-Java classes showing bad patterns for Java standards and conventions.
+Example of Java classes showing bad patterns for Java standards and conventions.